 Nevertheless, some married women may want to undergo elective egg freezing due to certain overriding personal circumstances.
 Most notably, women in the midst of undergoing a divorce may want to preserve their fertility.
 Under Singapore law, 3 years of separation is required for divorce with both parties’ consent; while for contested divorce by one party, there is a mandatory separation period of 4 years.
 Even for divorce due to desertion by one spouse, there is a minimum waiting period of 2 years.
 Hence, such “legally still married” women maybe placed in limbo and be unable to undergo elective egg freezing for fertility preservation, even if the current ban on the procedure is lifted.

-This would thus put their hopes of having a child in the future at precarious risk, particularly if they are aged between their mid-thirties to early forties.
-Such women cannot afford to wait any longer, yet they can neither marry nor freeze their eggs because they are still considered to be married under the eyes of the law, until the divorce process is completed.
+Thus, This would put their hopes of having a child in the future at risk, particularly if they are aged between their mid-thirties to early forties.
+Such women cannot afford to wait any longer, yet they can neither marry nor freeze their eggs because they are still considered married under the law’s eyes, until the divorce process is completed.

 Moreover, it must be also be noted that not all women are financially ready to have children immediately or shortly after marriage.
 Due to high property prices and expensive childcare costs, some couples may prefer to delay childbearing to build up their savings or advance their careers, before starting a family.
 Current IVF regulations established by the Ministry of Health (MOH), are not conducive for such couples to preserve their fertility, by either freezing their embryos or unfertilized eggs.